packpack/packpack/README.md

 PackPack performs the following steps:

+- Checks if it runs in CI environment reading predefined variables from CI and sets its appropriate name in 'CI' variable from the list:
+    'appveyor', 'circle', 'github', 'gitlab', 'travis'.
+  If CI is not detected 'CI' variable will be empty.
+  'CI' is passed to RPM spec as '\_ci' macro and as 'CI' environment variable to DEB rules.

 - A Docker container is started using `packpack/packpack:$OS$DIST` image.

 - The source repository is mounted to the container as a read-only volume.